Make Those New Year’s Health Resolutions Well Before the New Year

 Acne nutritionist

-Therefore, it would be wise to have a qualified professional help you determine whether one or more of your favourite holiday foods is an unsuspected culprit.
+Therefore, it would be wise to have a qualified professional such as our Nova Scotia dietitian, Kirsten, help you determine whether one or more of your favourite holiday foods is an unsuspected culprit.
 Alternately, you can keep a detailed food log yourself, gauge how you feel after eating certain foods and then look for a pattern.

 Navigate through the holiday season